adeoluwa/golang-backend-masterclass/README.md

     - Live watching and writing config file
         * Reread changed file, save any modification.

+Day 10:
+Mock DB for testing HTTP API in GO
+## Why mock DB
+    - Independent Test
+        - Isolated Test data
+        - avoid conflicts
+    - Faster Test
+        - Reduce a lot of time talking to the database
+    - 100% Coverage
+        - Easily setup edge cases: unexpected errors
+## Is it good enough to API with a mock ?
+    - Yes: our real db store is already tested.

+    Mock DB and Real DB should implement the same interface.

+## How to mock
+    - Use Fake DB; Memory implement a fake version of DB; Store data in the memory
+    - Use DB Studs: GOMOCK
+        - Generate and build studs that return hard coded values

+Day 11:
+Using mock db to test api endpoints, set gin mode to test mode, so as to enable easy reading of test result first test coverage: 48.8% test left: CreateAccount, ListAccount.

 # House-price-prediction-using-flask
 In this project, I developed the predictive power of a model trained on house price data.
 It deploys with flask API and uses Linear Regression to predict the price value.
 Deploy Machine Learning Model Using Flask to take a model from python code.